planetariumfish/menchi-be/README.md

 - Basic routing for user auth
 - Prisma schemas
 - Basic models for querying the db (users and pets)
+- Upload photos to Cloudinary

 To do:

-- File uploading for users and pet photos
+- File uploading for pet photos
 - Advanced search function
-- Refactor controllers to clean up routes